Tractable General Equilibrium: Experiments

 \section{Experiments}

-In this section, we first apply the \emph{t\^atonnement} and mirror \emph{extrat\^atonnement} process with kernel function $\kernel(\price) \doteq \|\price\|^2$, first to solve the Scarf economy with the goal of illustrating the differing convergence behavior between the two price-adjustment processes.
-We then apply the mirror \emph{extrat\^atonnement} process with kernel function $\kernel(\price) \doteq \|\price\|^2$ to solve a number of Arrow-Debreu exchange economies \cite{arrow-debreu} with the goal of demonstrating that our pathwise Bregman-continuity assumption holds, and that the mirror \emph{extrat\^atonnement} process can efficiently solve very large Walrasian economies in practice.
+We describe two sets of experiments in this section.
+First, we run mirror t\^atonnement and extrat\^atonnement, both with kernel function $\kernel(\price) \doteq \nicefrac{1}{2} \norm[\price]^2$ in an attempt to solve the Scarf economy.
+The goal is to illustrate the differing convergence behavior between these two price-adjustment processes.
+Second, we run mirror extrat\^atonnement, again with kernel function $\kernel(\price) \doteq \nicefrac{1}{2} \norm[\price]^2$, on various Arrow-Debreu exchange economies \cite{arrow-debreu}.
+This time, the goal is to demonstrate that extrat\^atonnement can efficiently solve reasonably large Walrasian economies in practice.